 In the case where a robot cannot communicate with moving obstacles, the robot needs to predict the future motion of them.
 Most of past research can be classified, in terms of the knowledge of obstacle motion, into two categories.
-In one category, the obstacle motion is completely unknown, thus, a reactive motion selection is only reasonable way for a robot to cope with moving obstacles [2]; not the optimality but the safety of robot motion is an important issue there.
+In one category, the obstacle motion is completely unknown and, therefore, a reactive motion selection is only reasonable way for a robot to cope with moving obstacles [2]; not the optimality but the safety of robot motion is an important issue there.
 In the other category, the obstacle motion is completely known; thus, an optimal motion can be generated by employing a planning in space-time[3].
 In [4], for example, the robot predicts future motion of obstacles by assuming that they will continue to move at the current velocity, and plans the next best action in the space-time.
 Such prediction and planning are repeatedly performed.
-Fiorini and Shiller [5] proposed a local motion planning method using the concept of velocity the uncertainty in obstacle motion.
-Most of them, however, consider only the range of uncertainty (e.g., [6][7]); the robot generates a plan which is safe regardless of the actual obstacle motion.
-Such an uncertainty modeling may result in an inefficient robot motion if the positional distribution of an obstacle is not uniform within the range (see Fig. 1 for an example).
+Fiorini and Shiller [5] proposed a local motion planning method using the concept of velocity obstacles.